 Based on the evidence obtained from this research, the gene mutation in prothrombin is one of the most important gene variations involved in the development of pulmonary thromboembolism in the present population.
-In young people, gene variations are most commonly associated with pulmonary thromboembolism, and other gene variations predict less likely to pulmonary thromboembolism.
+In young people, gene variations are most commonly associated with pulmonary thromboembolism, and other gene variations less likely predict pulmonary are to thromboembolism.